sad-spirit/pg-gateway/docs/index.md

 The package does not try to generate database schema based on some classes.
 Instead, it uses the existing schema to configure the table gateways:
- * List of table columns is used for building Conditions depending on columns and for configuring the output of the query;
+ * List of table columns is used for building `Condition`s depending on columns and for configuring the output of the query;
  * `PRIMARY KEY` constraints allow finding rows by primary key and `upsert()` operations;
  * `FOREIGN KEY` constraints are used to perform joins.